-These coins were minted in order to commemorate the National Park Service's centennial.
+These coins were minted in order to commemorate the centennial of the National Park Service.
 The obverse side of the coin features imagery from Yellowstone National Park.
 An American buffalo is shown in the foreground and Old Faithful Geyser is erupting in the background.
 The dates 1916 and 2016 are inscribed on the coin.
 On the reverse side of the coin the design features a Folklorico dancer and an arrowhead with the National Park emblem.

 Type: Commemorative Silver Dollar

 The US minted the 2016 P National Park Service silver dollar and the 2016 P proof National Park Service silver dollar.
 The mint mark can be found on the obverse side of the coin below the date.